Green-Software-Foundation/certification/planning/Applicant-Guide.md

 The Green Software Foundation (GSF) Self-Certification Program lets any organization declare that its Software Carbon Intensity (SCI) calculation conforms to ISO/IEC 21031:2024.
 You self-certify conformity.
 GSF then checks that your disclosure is complete and detailed enough for the public to understand and evaluate your calculation.
 If it is, GSF issues a certificate.

 **This is not a third-party audit.** GSF does not validate the accuracy of your numbers, assess whether your methodology is correct, or confirm that your calculation actually conforms to ISO/IEC 21031:2024.
 You are responsible for all of that.
-GSF verifies only that your disclosure is complete, internally consistent, and sufficiently detailed.
+GSF verifies only that your disclosure is complete and sufficiently detailed.
 Your submission is then published so the community can review it.

 The program is **free**.
 There is no fee to apply, and no fee to receive or renew a certificate.